 Several of the studies reviewed for dental caries in children included a comparison between exposure to, and not to, fluoridated water.
 These studies show the success of water fluoridation in the reduction of dental caries.
-These data dispel the notion, as raised in submissions, that dental health in non-fluoridated areas can be better than those in fluoridated areas and provides evidence for the effectiveness of water fluoridation.
+These data dispel the notion that dental health in non-fluoridated areas can be better than those in fluoridated areas and provides evidence for the effectiveness of water fluoridation.

-7. HEALTH RISKS
+6. HEALTH RISKS